JuLi0n21/osu-progressCLI/README.md

 ## TODOs (no prioritys)

-- Add pp
-- Add grades (SS, S, A ...)
 - Add possiblity to reload api data incase no internet (or beatmap changed)  (automatic or manual)
-- localbeatmap parser (offline, not submitted maps support)
+- localbeatmap parser (offline, not submitted maps support) (use osu-tools)
 - highconfigurable website (showing what graphs u want and what not)
 - page for a single score
 - api endpoint for search functionaliy